Go to main navigation Navigation menu Skip navigation Home page Search

 How did your time/education at SSE help guide you to the career journey you have embarked on?

 My Master's degree at SSE really equipped me with some solid hard skills that I've put to use daily.
-In my role managing the EU expansion, the management aspect of my MAFVM program has been invaluable.
+In my role managing the EU expansion, the management aspect of my MAVFM program has been invaluable.
 Understanding how to track performance, follow up with my team, develop strategies, and execute on them – those learnings were crucial.

 Additionally, the financial valuation courses have come in super handy, both during my time at Kinnevik and now when evaluating and acquiring physiotherapy clinics.
 Being able to properly assess potential acquisitions is a game changer.